 The key to elevating your tart or pie from okay to delectable is a perfect crust.
-A shortcrust pastry that is lightly sweetened and falls apart into pieces in your mouth.
+A shortcrust pastry that is lightly sweetened and falls apart in your mouth.
 Choosing a great recipe is easier said than done, however, since they all seem to be so different.
 Why are there so many variations for pie and tart dough?

 To answer that question we need to know what shortcrust pastry is.